 Any bin used should have fixed-grip handles, fixed lower down.
 This ensures the crew can lift it and empty it into the rubbish truck

 Bins with handles designed to lock over lid are not suitable for manual lifting.
 You should only use these bins to store your waste sacks.

-You may use a wheelie bin only to store your sacks of refuse and providing you leave the bin out for collection, the operatives will remove the sacks.
-If you place too many bags in the bin, they may not be able to reach the bottom sack as they are not allowed to reach into the bottom of the bin as part of the Contractor's risk assessment.
+You may use a wheelie bin only to store your sacks of refuse and providing you leave the bin out for collection, the operatives will attempt to remove the sacks.
+Please do not place loose waste in the bin.
+If the waste is not bagged up, it will not be taken.

 We do not tip wheeled bins into the back of the collection vehicle.
-This is still a bag only collection operation.
+This is still a bag only collection operation (some exceptions do apply).